teomyth/contexify/docs-site/docs/guides/component-creation.md

 # Component Creation Guide

+> **Note:** Component support is planned for the second phase of development and is not yet available in the current version of Contexify.
+This guide outlines the planned approach and will be updated when component support is implemented.

-This guide provides instructions for creating reusable components with Contexify.
+This guide provides instructions for creating reusable components with Contexify, following patterns inspired by LoopBack 4's component architecture.

 ## What is a Component?